stepanroznik/adventofcode/readme.md

 `bun run ./day-1/solution-1.ts`

-No need to install or run anything before (unless you don't have Bun on your pc yet)
+No need to install or run anything (unless you don't have Bun on your PC yet)